ISilviu/Hackathon-Oscorp/README.md

 We integrated AWS Cognito in tha application for sign in and sign up operations.
 Cognito is an user identity and data synchronization service that can be used in our app as a scalable service.
 We used this for documentation and best practices: https://docs.aws.amazon.com/cognito/latest/developerguide/multi-tenant-application-best-practices.html

 Aws cognito comunicates with the application using Aws Lambda functions.
 After an user is registered a query is automatically made and the user's data is added to the database using Hasura.
-After a successful login AWS Cognito return a JTW Token used for security purposes.
+After a successful login AWS Cognito will return a JWT Token used for security purposes.

 AWS S3 service is also integrated in the backend application which is used as document storage.
-For examples uploading car images or profile pictures of the users.
+For example, uploading car images or profile pictures of the users.

 A mock design was made in figma for a general overview of the app: https://www.figma.com/file/omOWUf7ANlLmVCAiGI47YM/Rent-My-Car?node-id=0%3A1